rosielab/emojivoice/README.md

 The new checkpoint can be trained directly from the base Matcha-tts checkpoint (see [README](/Matcha-TTS/README.md) for links) or from our provided checkpoint.

+When fine tuning you will be overwriting the current voices, in general, we have produced better quality voices when selecting a voice to overwrite that is more similar to the target voice, e.g. same accent and gender.

 Follow the information in [README](/Matcha-TTS/README.md) for fine tuning on the *vctk* checkpoint where each speaker is an emoji.
 You may see our data [here](https://drive.google.com/drive/folders/1E_YTAaQxQfFdZYAKs547bgd4epkUbz_5?usp=sharing) as an example.